tensorflow/tensorflow/tensorflow/docs_src/mobile/optimizing.md

 of the original at 23MB.

-Another transform is `round_weights`, which doesn't make the file smaller, but it makes the file compressable to about the same size as when `quantize_weights` is used.
+Another transform is `round_weights`, which doesn't make the file smaller, but it makes the file compressible to about the same size as when `quantize_weights` is used.
 This is particularly useful for mobile development, taking advantage of the fact that app bundles are compressed before they’re downloaded by consumers.